-1-2 course units
+2 course units

-LIT 476 (1 course unit) or LIT 477 (2 course units)/Honors in English
+LIT 476 (1 course unit), taken in fall and spring or

+LIT 477 (2 course units)/Honors in English, taken in the fall semester

 Departmental Honors is open to any English major with a GPA in English Department courses of at least 3.5 or the permission of the Associate Chair.
 Students should have senior standing-i.e., they should have completed 24 course units.